 Attorneys specialized in real estate transactions can help draft and interpret the endless stack of closing paperwork, including contracts and legal documents.
 Depending on your state, you may even be required to have a real estate attorney present at closing, regardless of if you’re selling your home with a real estate agent or not.

 A real estate attorney can craft an air-tight contract

 Your attorney will draw up contracts that include deadlines for inspections and appraisals, any conditions, caveats, and contingencies, and the details of the sale price and closing dates.

 You have a legal advisor to resolve disputes

-“Having an attorney help you with the process can be valuable, especially if problems develop because they can step in to help resolve disputes or prevent them from even occurring,” shares Safa Ashrafi, a licensed attorney with Gross McGinley in Allentown, PA.
+“Having an attorney help you with the process can be valuable, especially if problems develop.
+They can step in to help resolve disputes or prevent them from even occurring,” shares Safa Ashrafi, a licensed attorney with Gross McGinley in Allentown, Pennsylvania.